Distributed-System-Course/Django-Eureka-Microservice-Demo/README.md

 )
 ```

-Argument `app_name` is used to identify a app on Eureka server, which means we can refer to this server (or simmilar server instances, if any) by this name.
+Argument `app_name` is used to identify a app on Eureka server, which means we can refer to this server (or similar server instances, if any) by this name.
 In this demo, the name is `MyApplication`.

 It is necessary to assign `instance_host` as the IP address by which other machines can find this server.
 Otherwise, the program would find any available IP address of the current machine among all the network adapters to which it has connected to.